Queer, Trans, and Sexuality Studies

 Christian Gundermann, Associate Professor, Gender Studies: cgunderm@mtholyoke.edu

-Ren-Yo Hwang, Assistant Professor, Gender Studies and Critical Social Thought: rhwang@mtholyoke.edu
+Ren-Yo Hwang, Assistant Professor, Gender Studies and Critical Race and Political Economy: rhwang@mtholyoke.edu

 I work and teach on transformative justice, community and state accountability, feminist-of-color anti-violence activism, carceral studies, and queer/trans* of color critique and praxis.
 I am largely interested in how we might trace and account for abolitionist and insurgent knowledge-making practices, processes and alternative "our"chives with tools such as participatory action research and collaborative ethnography.
 My latest research studies state technologies of control, carcerality, datafication and reform-based state partnerships of the late 20th century, and how this has shaped legal, cultural and social movement discourses and strategies concerning minority violence to hate crimes.